 When summer comes around and the sun says hello, what better way to celebrate than a bikini photo shoot?
-Bikini photoshoots are fun to create – you can head outdoors, explore a sunny location, and generally have a blast.
+Bikini photoshoots are fun to create – you can head outdoors (when is the best time to take pictures outside?), explore a sunny location, and generally have a blast.
 If this type of photoshoot sounds interesting, check out these bikini photoshoot tips and ideas below:

 How do you start your first bikini photo shoot?

 Creating a bikini photoshoot is simple.
 First, you need a willing bikini model.
 Second, you need a suitable location.
 Most photographers head down to the beach if possible – bikinis and beaches are a match made in heaven.

 You can then explore your creative genius and test out your portrait skills.
 Consider speaking with the model beforehand about locations, and the type of bikini they will wear.

 Bikini photo shoot tips

 Bikini photos should look elegant and flattering.
 The model should look amazing.
 To achieve this, consider which angles you shoot from.
 Some angles simply aren’t flattering – they can make the human body look awkward or misshapen.
 In most instances, the model should be stretched out to maintain smooth lines, and to sow the bikini clearly.

 When creating a photoshoot like this, you want to create a happy mood and emphasize the use of bikinis in warm weather.
 Therefore, natural light is always preferable.
 This means that you should check weather forecasts and try to plan your photo shoot for a sunny day with minimal cloud cover.
 There is no substitute in a bikini photoshoot for sunlight!

 3. You don’t have to shoot at the beach!

 As we mentioned above, the beach is a prime location for a bikini photoshoot.
 That doesn’t mean it is the only location!
 Be creative and look at other potential photo shoot locations.
 Anywhere with ample natural light could be the perfect place.